 The concept of overseeding lawns as part of a regular maintenance has been around for years, but it is still new to many homeowners.
 This one step will do more to improve the quality of your lawn than almost anything else you can do.

+For the organic and conventional home turf experts, this is one of the best things you can do.
+Years of experience proves this.
 The information on this page will explain why overseeding your lawn is so important for a thick, healthy, and weed free lawn.

 The two images below show the same fescue lawn before and after seeding.
 Overseeding was performed in early fall and was recommended due to thinning grass and increasing weed problems.
 The second image was taken the following spring after overseeding.
 The grass is thicker and the thin areas have filled in.

 The practice of overseeding lawns is really nothing more than spreading grass seed over an existing lawn.
 The golf industry has been doing it since the sport began and is an important step in maintaining quality turf.
 Knowing how to do it correctly is the key.

 Not every grass type requires overseeding.
 The practice